 Improving healthcare quality and reducing overuse and costs can only be done over the long-term through collaboration, data sharing, and effective engagement of hospitals, providers, and other providers of care.
-There are several established statewide and national collaborative initiatives that are aligned with Covered California's requirements and expectations for quality improvement and data sharing.
+There are several established statewide and national collaborative initiatives that are aligned with Covered California's requirements and expectations for quality improvement, addressing health disparities, and improving data sharing.

 Covered California and Contractor will collaboratively identify and evaluate the most effective programs for improving care for Enrollees.
 Covered California may require participation in specific quality improvement collaboratives and data sharing initiatives in future years.
-To inform this process, Contractor must report its participation in any of the following collaboratives or initiatives in the annual application for certification:
+To inform this process, Contractor must report its participation in any of the following collaboratives or initiatives, including the amount of financial support (if any) the Contractor provides, in the annual application for certification:

-- a) American Joint Replacement Registry (AJRR) for California
+- a) American Joint Replacement Registry (AJRR) for California - b) Cal Hospital Compare - c) California Maternal Quality Care Collaborative (CMQCC)

-- b) The CalHIVE Network

-- c) Cal Hospital Compare

-- d) California Maternal Quality Care Collaborative (CMQCC)

-- e) California Quality Collaborative (CQC)
+- d) California Quality Collaborative (CQC)

-- f) Collaborative Healthcare Patient Safety Organization (CHPSO)
+- e) Collaborative Healthcare Patient Safety Organization (CHPSO)

-- g) California Improvement Network (CIN)
+- f) California Improvement Network (CIN)

+- g) California Right Meds Collaborative

 - h) Leapfrog

+- i) Integrated Healthcare Association (IHA)

-- i) Symphony Provider Directory
+- j) Symphony Provider Directory

-- j) Health Care Payments Data (HPD) System
+- k) Health Care Payments Data (HPD) System

-- k) Other similar collaboratives or initiatives
+- I) Other similar collaboratives or initiatives